• Days

 whatsapp

-Section 80E: Tax Exemption on Interest paid for Education Loan
+Section 80E Income Tax Deduction or Interest on Education Loan

-With the growth in the economy, the spending on education has also increased.
-The education sector is evolving daily, increasing the burden on the wallet of middle-class households in the country.
-Education loans do not only help you in higher studies in India or overseas; it also helps you save a lot of taxes.
-Section 80E provides a tax deduction on the “interest component” paid on a loan taken for higher education by an individual assessee or on behalf of their spouse or children.
+With the growth in the economy, the expenditure on education has also increased.
+The education sector is evolving daily, increasing the burden on the wallets of middle-class households in the country.

 Section 80E is the income tax deduction from taxable income, which covers the deduction on the “interest component” paid on higher education loans from the notified financial or approved charitable institutions or banks.
 Interest paid on education loans taken for higher studies of self, spouse, or children (including for whom you are the legal guardian) can be claimed as a deduction from the taxable income.

-Can be claimed only if the loan is taken for higher education purposes
+• Deduction can be claimed only if the loan is availed for the purpose of higher education.

-Deduction can only be availed for 8 years and only if the loan is taken in the name of the taxpayer.
+• Deduction can be claimed only if the loan is taken under the name of the taxpayer.

 What is the deduction amount u/s 80E?

-There is no maximum or minimum deduction limit specified under section 80E.
+There is no maximum or minimum deduction limit specified under section 80E, provided that deductions are claimed only for 8 years.
 The deduction amount on interest payment is not impacted by the interest rate charged by the financial or charitable institution, the amount of the loan, or any other factor.
 This section provides a deduction of the actual interest paid on education loans during the financial year.

 Where should the loan be availed?